 Beginning in 2020, BHP no longer recertifies all work-abled households effective the same day.
 Recertifications will re-align with their lease renewal date for each group.
-Each group will continue to recertify every two years (tenant based in even years and project based in odd years) and metrics will be reflected accordingly.
+Each group will continue to recertify every two years (dependent on their original recertification date and date of admission to the program) and metrics will be reflected accordingly.
 Beginning in 2021, BHP will report on all voucher holders as one group.
+No changes to the activity or the metrics are anticipated in 2022.